 Continuing our tradition of providing advanced technology to our patients, UnityPoint Health – Keokuk utilizes PACS (Picture Archiving & Communication System).
-PACS allows multiple users (radiologists, physicians, and other health care professionals) at multiple locations to access images and information simultaneously, increasing the ease and efficiency to which consultations can occur between medical staff and radiologists.
+PACS allows multiple users (radiologists, physicians, and other health care professionals) at surrounding hospitals to access images and information simultaneously, increasing the ease and efficiency to which consultations can occur between medical staff and radiologists.

 A patient's comfort is as important to us as the level of expertise we offer.
 We understand that many diagnostic procedures, and the reasons for having them, may be stressful.
 For this reason, our knowledgeable technologists and staff perform each test with personal care and attention, taking time to educate on each procedure so you will know what to anticipate every step of the way.
 We encourage patients to ask questions if they want more information about a specific process or procedure.